XiaofengZhu/uRank_uMart/README.md

 We fixed the logic and added ERR calculation based on the perl script (see mslr-eval-score-mslr.pl).

-We also implemented ranknet, listnet, listmle in this repo, however, it might not as efficient as TF-Ranking https://github.com/tensorflow/ranking.
+We also implemented ranknet, listnet, listmle in this repo, however, it might not be as efficient as in TF-Ranking https://github.com/tensorflow/ranking.
 Other implementations can be found at https://github.com/microsoft/LightGBM and https://sourceforge.net/p/lemur/wiki/RankLib/.

 ## Citation
 Please kindly cite our work if you would like to use our code.